-Some persons are apt to contrast the acquisition of important knowledge with what they call simple pleasures; and deem it more becoming that a woman should educate flowers, make friendships with birds, and pick up plants, than enter into more difficult and fatiguing studies.
-If a woman has no taste and genius for higher occupations, let her engage in these to be sure, rather than remain destitute of any pursuit.
-But why are we necessarily to doom a girl, whatever be her taste or her capacity, to one unvaried line of petty and frivolous occupation?
-If she is full of strong sense and elevated curiosity, can there be any reason why she should be diluted and enfeebled down to a mere culler of simples, and fancier of birds? - why books of history and reasoning are to be torn out of her hand, and why she is to be sent, like a butterfly, to hover over the idle flowers of the field?
-Such amusements are innocent to those whom they can occupy; but they are not innocent to those who have too powerful understandings to be occupied by them.
-Light broths and fruits are innocent food only to weak or to infant stomachs; but they are poison to that organ in its perfect and mature But the great charm appears to be in the word simplicity-simple pleasures!
-If by a simple pleasure is meant an innocent pleasure, the observation is best answered by showing, that the pleasure which results from the acquisition of important knowledge is quite as innocent as any pleasure whatever: but if by a simple pleasure is meant one, the cause of which can be easily analysed, or which does not last long, or which in itself is very faint; then simple pleasures seem to be very nearly synonymous with small pleasures; and if the simplicity were to be a little increased, the pleasure would vanish altogether.
+Some persons are apt to contrast the acquisition of important knowledge with what they call simple pleasures ; and deem it more becoming that a woman should educate flowers, make friendships with birds, and pick up plants, than enter into more, difficult and fatiguing studies.
+If a woman has no taste and he mus for higher occupations, let her engage in these, to be sure, rather than remain destitute of any pursuit.
+Buy why are we necessarily to doom a girl, whetever be her taste or her capacity. to one unvaried line of petty and frivolous occupation if it she is full of strong sense, and elevated curiosity, can there be any reason why she should be diluted and enteebled down to a mere caller of simples, and fancier, of birds ?-- why books of history and masoning are to be torp out of her hand, and why . she is to be sent, like a butterfly, to hover over the idle towers of the field ?
+Such an usements are innocent to those whom they can occupy a but they are not innocent to those who have too powerful understandings to be occupied by them.
+Light broke and trailed are innocent food only to weak or to infant stomaches, but there are poison to that organ in its perfect and instrumentates.
+But the prese charm appears to be in the word Ministering south the pleasures 1 If by a simple pleasure is meant an innotest pleasure, the ob-servation is best answered by showing, instance measure schick results from the atquisition of impertant timwindre is quite at innocrat is any pleasure whatever i but if by a subbar pleasure is means one, the create of which can be serily which does not but long, or which in their a second simple planner second reacting and strate water sympositic as pleasures, and if the simplicity were to be a little increased, the pleasure would vanish altogether.

-As it is impossible that every man should have industry or activity sufficient to avail himself of the advantages of education, it is natural that men who are ignorant themselves, should view, with some degree of jealousy and alarm, any proposal for improving the education of women.
-But such men may depend upon it, however the system of female education may be exalted, that there will never be wanting a due proportion of failures; and that after parents, guardians, and preceptors have done all in their power to make every body wise, there will still be a plentiful supply of women who have taken special care to remain otherwise; and they may rest assured, if the utter extinction of ignorance and folly is the evil they dread, that their interests will always be effectually protected, in spite of every exertion to the contrary.
+As it is impossible that every man should have industry or activity sufficient to avail himself of the advantages of education, it is natural that men who are ignoraut themselves, should view, with some degree of jealousy and alarm, any proposal for improving the education of women.
+But such men may depend upon it, however the system of female education may be exalted, that there will never be wanting a due proportion of failures; and that after parents, guardians and preceptors have done all in their power to make every body wise, there will still be a pleutiful supply of women who have taken special care to remain otherwise; and they may rest assured, if the utter extinction of ignorance and folly is the evil they dread, that their interests will always be effectually protected, in spite of every exertion to the contrary.